abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 He was also _Software Engineer Intern_ on News Feed Integrity at **[Facebook](https://engineering.fb.com/)**, and _Research Intern_ in Robotics and Software Platforms at **[Stanford](https://www.stanford.edu/)**.

-Abhay was the President and Co-Founder of _AI at UW_ at the **University of Wisconsin-Madison**, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction, and departmental honors in computer sciences.
+Abhay was the President and Co-Founder of _AI at UW_ at the University of Wisconsin-Madison, from where he graduated with a Bachelor of Science in computer sciences and mathematics with distinction, and departmental honors in computer sciences.

 #### Achievements